The benefits of blogging for your business are innumerable. Blogging can help boost online sales and drive traffic to your website, to name just two.

-Below, I’ll break down and explore these benefits in closer detail.
+Below, we'll break down and explore these benefits of blogging in closer detail.

 Do you remember the good old days when marketing was about cold calls, door-to-door sales and tiny newspaper adverts?
 Blogging kicked those marketing strategies straight out of the game.